gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-capabilities.md

 >Applies To: Windows Server 2019

-This topics introduces capabilities and describes the default capabilities available in Windows Server 2019.
+This topic defines the concept of capabilities in System Insights and introduces the default capabilities available to you in Windows Server 2019.

+This topic also describes the data sources, prediction timelines, and prediction statuses used for the default capabilities.

 ## Capability overview
 System Insights allows you to manage individual capabilities, which can be defined as a machine learning or statistics model that analyzes system data to help give you increased insight into the functioning of your deployments.
 System Insights introduces an initial set of default capabilities, as well as exposes functionality to add new capabilities dynamically, without any modifications to the operating system.
 Detailed documentation explaining how to create and add new capabilities will be available soon, and the [System Insights management](system-insights-management.md) provides more high-level information about this functionality.

-The rest of this topic is devoted to the default capaiblities in System Insights, explaining the data sources, prediction timelines, and prediction statuses used for each capability.
+### Capability outputs
+Every time a capability is invoked, it provides an output to help explain the result of the analysis or prediction.
+Each output must contain a **Status** and a **Status Description** to describe the prediction, and each result can optionally contain capability-specific data associated with the prediction.
+The **Status Description** is used to explain the **Status** reported by the capability, and the capability reports one of the following statuses:

+- **Ok**
+- **Warning**
+- **Critical**

+Additionally, a capability can output the following statuses if no prediction was made:

+- **Error** - An unknown problem caused the capability to fail.
+- **None** - No prediction was made.
+This could be due to a lack of data or any other capability-specific reason for not making a prediction.

+Any capability-specific data contained in the result will be serialized to a JSON file, which is [accessible through PowerShell](system-insights-management.md).

 ## Default capabilities
 In Windows Server 2019, System Insights introduces four default capabilities focused on capacity forecasting: